WenweiGu/wenweigu.github.io/_pages/about.md

 # 🥇 Honors and Awards
-- *06/2021* Distinguished Undergraduate Thesis Award, Huazhong University of Science and Technology
+- Distinguished Undergraduate Thesis Award, Huazhong University of Science and Technology *2021*
-- *09/2019* National Scholarship, Ministry of Education of the People's Republic of China
+- National Scholarship, Ministry of Education of the People's Republic of China *2019*
-- *09/2019* Merit Student Award, Huazhong University of Science and Technology
+- Merit Student Award, Huazhong University of Science and Technology, *2019*
-- *12/2018* First Price, The Chinese Mathematics Competitions, China Society for Industrial and Applied Mathematics
+- First Price, The Chinese Mathematics Competitions, China Society for Industrial and Applied Mathematics, *2018*
-- *09/2018* Excellent Student Cadre Award, Huazhong University of Science and Technology
+- Excellent Student Cadre Award, Huazhong University of Science and Technology, *2018*

 # 📖 Educations